 What Constitutes a High Protein Cat Food?

-When you’re shopping food’s for cats, it is more important to understand what qualifies as high protein is essential.
+When you’re shopping for food for cats, it is more important to understand that what qualifies as high protein is essential.
 Not all proteins are created equal, and the right amount of protein can vary depending on your cat’s life stage and specific needs.

 AAFCO Protein Guidelines for Cats